Eddie Shepherd’s Walled Gardens Supper Club

 Tofu, dandelion and pickled apple

-Our next course was found in perspex containers hanging from the ceiling like Christmasy baubles, waiting for us to get up and collect.
+Eddie asked us to collect the perspex containers hung from the ceiling like Christmas baubles.
 What a great ice-breaker!
-Foraged dandelion, melting tofu and crisp apple pickled in a blueberry vinegar gave a great textural contrast and mix of sweet and sour flavours.
+They contained foraged dandelion, melting tofu and crisp apple pickled in a blueberry vinegar.
+Great textural contrasts and a mix of sweet and sour flavours.

 Chamomile and raspberry

 Keeping up the play value, this was a raspberry purée presented in a perspex tube, sucked into the mouth in one or two goes.
-An explosion of taste.
+A taste explosion.

 Mushroom, vanilla and beetroot

 One of the many highlights of the evening.
-Cured portobello and field mushrooms had a umami flavour, the vanilla and beetroot adding delicacy.
+Cured portobello and field mushrooms had an umami flavour, the vanilla and beetroot adding delicacy.

 Cured Egg, truffle and smoked yoghurt